mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 The general objectives of this BrainHack project is to use machine learning techniques to estimate the parameters of mathematical models.

 ## Specific learning objectives and deliverables
-During the BrainHack school, I hope to achieve to following goals:
+During the BrainHack school, I hope to achieve the following goals:

 ### Regression and machine learning